 Ugin, the Spirit Dragon

 Upsetting Teferi, Master of Time for the top spot in M21 cards worth money, Ugin, the Spirit Dragon remains a valuable MTG legendary planeswalker.
-The dragon dipped slightly with the release of ZNR but is still valued at around $26 due to his versatility in multiple Magic formats.
-Ugin, the Spirit Dragon has also become the top planeswalker to play in the Four-Color Omnath deck, the best build in Standard at the moment.
+The dragon’s price dipped slightly from around $26 to $20.
+But with the release of KHM, it’s back on the rise due to his versatility in multiple Magic formats.
+Ugin, the Spirit Dragon is a staple in many multicolored builds and is valued at around $23.

-Elder Gagaroth has clawed its way out of the bottom rankings to take the second spot on the list of M21 cards worth the most money spot.
-Once valued below $10, the beast creature has risen in price to $22.
-Since the release of ZNR, Elder Gagaroth has increased in price more than any other M21 card.
-With keywords like Reach and Trample on a 6/6, Elder Gagaroth is getting played in Sultai Control and is a sideboard card in Mono-Green Stompy.
+Elder Gagaroth has clawed its way out of the bottom rankings.
+Once valued below $10, the beast creature got up to around $20 and then dropped to around $10.
+Since the release of KHM, Elder Gagaroth has increased in price once again.
+Valued at around $14 with keywords like Reach and Trample on a 6/6, Elder Gagaroth is a main deck card in Mono-Green Stompy.

 Teferi, Master of Time